-When they were first introduced to search engine marketing (SEM), many marketers believed that with this innovative new concept, web marketing could be handled solely through the use of technology, and that human interaction wasn’t necessary in producing successful online campaigns.
+When they were first introduced to search engine marketing (SEM), many marketers believed that with this innovative new concept, web marketing could be handled solely through the use of technology and that human interaction wasn’t necessary for producing successful online campaigns.
 However, after results fell short time and again, these marketers were forced to take a second look at their original ideas.

 Marketers are now learning that words like “autopilot” and “set it and forget it” are no more than advertising ploys used by companies that simply don’t understand what it takes to manage search effectively.

 The new belief is that for SEM to live up to its promise, it is time for a completely new model – the 80/20 rule of search.
 The idea behind this rule is that:

 - 20% of the success of a paid search program is rooted in technology; and

 - 80% of the success of a paid search program is derived from a human component.

 There are three areas where technology is crucial in search engine marketing:

 - Gathering and sorting huge amounts of data from numerous engines.
 This includes information on impressions, clicks, number of conversions, and dollar value of conversions.
 All of this gives us the ability to capture information for every keyword/search engine combination.

 - Calculating important ROI metrics based on the data collected such as ROAS (Return On Advertising Spend); CTA (Cost To Acquire); CPL (Cost Per Lead); and CPO (Cost Per Order).